Covid 19 coronavirus: Virus won't be eliminated until there's a vaccine, says PM

+As New Zealanders flocked to fast-food outlets and sipped on takeaway coffees on the first day of 'Threedom', Prime Minister Jacinda Ardern sounded a sombre warning as the number of global cases hit more than three million.

-Despite New Zealand effectively eliminating Covid-19, Prime Minister Jacinda Ardern warned the fight wouldn't be over until there's a vaccine.
+Despite New Zealand effectively eliminating Covid-19, Ardern warned the fight wouldn't be over until there's a vaccine.

 Elimination did not mean a point in time, instead would be a sustained effort to stamp out every new case, she said.